rkeisler/convnet-galaxies/README.md

 Of the remaining ~10% Stage 2 where we know what they are, (1129 + 596) = 1725 = 92% are not images of lenses.
   151 = 8% are images of lenses.

-### Plan
-I will train a net from scratch on Stage 1.
-Then I will fine-tune that net on Stage 2.

-Then I may go back and try this again, where I start with a net trained on GalaxyZoo morphology data.